mirage335-colossus/extendedInterface/README.md

 * Automatic load calculation as a fraction of previous maximum-resolution long-term test results.
 * Angular resolution estimation.

+Beware SteamVR by default imposes a 4096 '...upper bound on the calculated resolution' set under 'steamvr.vrsettings' file.

 # Conventions

 Layout and assignments documented under conventions tab of spreadsheet 'commonControlScheme.ods' .